Multi-Modality Approach to Acne Scar-Lift – Tucson Cosmetics Offers Acne Scar Reconstruction & Skin Enhancement Procedures

 What are Acne Scars?

 Acne scars are caused by the body’s inflammatory response to acne lesions.
-In the case of acne, injury is caused by the body’s inflammatory response to sebum, bacteria and dead cells in the plugged sebaceous follicle.
-Two types of true scars exist: (1) depressed areas such as ice-pick scars, and (2) raised thickened tissue such as keloids.
+In the case of acne, injury is caused by the body’s inflammatory response to sebum, bacteria, and dead cells in the plugged sebaceous follicle.
+Two types of true scars exist: depressed areas such as ice-pick scars, and raised thickened tissue such as keloids.

 Prevention of Acne Scars

 The only sure method of preventing or limiting the extent of scars is to treat acne early in its course, and as long as necessary.
 The more that inflammation can be prevented or moderated, the more likely it is that scars can be prevented.
-It is important that anyone with acne who has a known tendency to scar should be seen in the office as soon as a flare-up occurs.
+Anyone with acne who has a known tendency to scar must be seen in the office as soon as a flare-up occurs.

 Types of Acne Scars